mzolotko/google-forms-automatic-response/README.md

 The script sends a personalised email to the submitter using the provided email address, greeting him/her differently based on the choice he/she made, using his/her first name and mentioning explicitly one of the responses in the email text.
 In addition, a list of all questions and responses is also part of the email.

+The template can be of course customised and adapted further.

 In order to be able to use the script, follow these steps:

 1. Recreate the form at the link above in your Google account.